grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 No single instrument was reporting anything amiss.
 But then, no single instrument on a submarine described the total status of the boat.
 All the instruments had to be taken together, internalized, and combined with what the physical movements of the boat that one felt.
 Percy typically held the depth in her head, while also taking into account the dive plane angle, the speed, and the overall feeling of the boat.
 Normally, she processed it all automatically, and she could just _know_ what her boat was doing from a quick glance at the wall of dials combined with what her senses told her and dead reckoning from the accelerations she had experienced.

-This feeling of internalizing what her boat was doing --- something she did continually, to the point where it felt like the boat was part of her body --- now felt inexplicably broken.
+This feeling of internalizing what her boat was doing --- something she did continually, to the point where it felt like the boat was an extension of her body --- now felt inexplicably broken.

 Her eyes scanned back and forth across the dials, but the information did not come together.
 There was no way to make sense of the dials.
 In this steel tube with no windows, perhaps for the first time ever, she felt blind.